Cidaas/cidaas-sdk-ios-v2/Example/Readme/PureNativeLogin.md

     }
 }
 ```
-Here, **code** is the key where you would get it from the Email, SMS or IVR verification call
+Here, **code** is the key you would get from the Email, SMS or IVR verification call

 **Response:**